You have turned-in this assignment. You can review the lesson and see your previous answers.

 Your answer must identify at least one way and support it with a historical example.

-Pause the video here and press play when you're ready to reflect on your response.
+Pause the video here and press Play when you're ready to reflect on your response.

 Okay, well done for all your hard work on that task.

-I asked you to explain how the mediaeval Church enabled women to have greater independence, and your answer may have included the following, "One way that the mediaeval Church enabled women to have greater independence was by allowing them to become nuns.
+I asked you to explain how the medieval Church enabled women to have greater independence, and your answer may have included the following.

-For example, the nuns living at Barking Abbey played an important role in copying religious manuscripts."
-So now we've reached the end of our lesson.
+For example, the nuns living at Barking Abbey played an important role in copying religious manuscripts.

-Mediaeval Britain was a patriarchal society in which women had less power and fewer opportunities than men.
+Medieval Britain was a patriarchal society in which women had less power and fewer opportunities than men.

 Women in towns had more opportunities than in the countryside, but the guild system excluded women from certain trades.